 Boil everything down to essential vs. nonessential.I’ve mentioned a particular book several timeson my two blogs:Essentialism: The Disciplined Pursuit of Lessby Greg McKeown (the best nonfiction book I read in 2015).
 I learned of Mr. McKeown on Michael Hyatt’s podcast, then I bought his book and devoured it.
 He gives a formula for how he decides what’s essential and what isn’t in his own life.
 I also wrote a post called“The art of saying no”(on my other blog), which wasn’t a direct result of the book but has the same goal: margin.
 Subscribers to To Well With You get the free PDF “8 tips for saying no graciously” as my thank you gift.
 (That PDF is a modified version of the one that accompanies my “saying no” post.)

 As you serve Him, you’re likely to find the greatest work God is doing is not through you, but it’s in you.” – Cory Lebovitz

-Why is volunteering important, and what is its purpose of it in a Christian’s life?
+Why is volunteering important, and what is its purpose in a Christian’s life?
 A pastor namedCory Lebovitz. followed me on Twitter last month, and I followed him back after viewing his recent Tweets and hiswebsite(I don’t follow back without checking out someone’s posts).
 Today I viewed his 3-minute video on volunteering, and it made me stop and think about why I volunteer and what it means.
 I hope this gives you something to ponder.

 Few things in life are more rewarding than marketable work fueled by passion and competence.” – Michael Hyatt